This campaign season hasn’t done a whole lot for me.

 Most people today live in ecosystem deserts.
 We have created a dead world.
 It was a slow process and so imperceptible at any given moment.
 The destruction of biological diversity has been going on for centuries, millennia even.
 Some of the actual deserts of the world were once thriving ecosystems before agriculture decimated them.
 Maybe this transition had something to do with the slow demise of animism and the rise of monotheism (and other Axial Age religions).
 It is hard for us to perceive the world as animate with life because we have surrounded ourselves by that which is non-living.
 Our loss of faith in animism might not be because we are more rational than ancient people, but because we have simply lost the capacity to think that way.
 Our minds and experience is accordingly impoverished.

 Our world has been shrunk down to a human size.
 The encounter with the wild has become rare.
 Even being confronted by the larger cosmos has become uncommon, beyond an occasional NASA photo.
 Most people today live in highly lit and smoggy urban areas, and so most stars are no longer visible.
-There was an earthquake on the East Coast back in the 1990s.
+There was an earthquake on the West Coast back in the 1990s.
 One of the major cities, maybe Los Angeles, had all of its lights go out.
 The police had a mass influx of calls asking about the strange lights that occurred after the earthquake and what were they.
 After conferring with some scientists, they realized that these urban residents had seen the full starry sky for the first time in their lifetimes.

 For all of human existence until the past few generations, the stars dominated human experience.
 It was the basis of so much religion and the bedrock of human inquiry.
 The stars in their predictable patterns helped promote the earliest mathematical and scientific thinking.
 It also simply created the sense of being small beings in a vast cosmos.
 We’ve almost entirely lost that.
 No wonder that we simultaneously lost the way of being in the world that went along with it.